sheilateozy/Funnel_Predicting-Prospect-Conversion/README.md

 # Results: Making an impact at Funnel
 In total, we built 3 models that each predicts a prospective renter's conversion rate at a distinct point of their journey.
 The models have an ROC-AUC of 91%, 60%, and 66% respectively.
 This means that the first model ranks 91% of prospective renters correctly in terms of their conversion rate.
 This leads to:
-<li>Time savings of 250 hours a year from leasing agents having to manually go through each new prospect before deciding who to reach out to.
+<li>Time savings of 250 hours a year from leasing agents not having to manually go through each new prospect before deciding who to reach out to.
 <li>50% increase in successful rents by leasing agents who are able to go after the most lucrative prospects from the get-go.
 <li>30% increase in Funnel's software functionality thus enhancing its utility to leasing agents.